 Zechariah the prophet

-He is described in 1:1 as Zechariah, the son of Berechiah, the son of Iddo the prophet.
-His name means "Yahweh has remembered".
+The prophet is introduced as Zechariah, the son of Berechiah, the son of Iddo the prophet (1:1).
+His name means 'Yahweh has remembered'.
 Haggai was his contemporary prophet, also prophesying in 520 BC, after the return from exile in Babylon.

 Zechariah was a very popular name.
-There are thirty-one people called Zechariah in the O.T., including a king of the Northern Kingdom.
-In the N.T. the father of John the Baptist was also Zechariah.
+There are thirty-one people called Zechariah in the OT, including a king of the Northern Kingdom.
+In the NT the father of John the Baptist was also Zechariah.
 Therefore caution is needed in identification.
-The prophet Zechariah son of Iddo is mentioned along with Haggai in Ezra 5:1 & 6:14, where they prophesied to the Jews, encouraging them to rebuild the temple.
+The prophet Zechariah son of Iddo is mentioned along with Haggai in Ezra 5:1 and 6:14, where they prophesied to the Jews, encouraging them to rebuild the temple.

 His grandfather Iddo was one of the priests and Levites who returned from Babylon with Zerubbabel and Joshua, in the list of the chiefs of the priestly families (Neh 12:4).
 Zechariah son of Iddo is later named as the head of the family (Neh 12:16).
 So, Zechariah was almost certainly both a priest and a prophet.

 There is a possibility that Zechariah is mentioned in Mt 23:35, who was murdered between the sanctuary and the altar (also Lk 11:51).
 He is the son of Barachiah in Matthew, but is this the same person as Berechiah in Zech 1:1?
 If this connection is true, then Zechariah was martyred, but there is no independent record of this.